Fortunate beyond her name

 When Fortune Mukantagara moved from Gitarama to Rusizi, Rwanda, a year after getting married she was shocked to discover that her husband, John Bosco, was married to two other women and had six other children.

 When Fortune attempted to seek an explanation, John Bosco’s reaction was to beat and abuse her.
 This continued for two years until he left their shared home to move in with one of his other wives.
 Fortune felt isolated and lost hope.

-Alone now, she had to think about how to continue providing for her family.
-By working on other people’s farms Fortune was able to earn enough to save around 200 Rwandan francs weekly, feed her family and meet her household needs, but it was a very challenging and unsustainable situation.
-Therefore, Fortune joined a saving and credit association for financial support and guidance.
+Alone now, she had to think about how to provide for her five children.
+By working on other people’s farms Fortune was able to earn enough to save around 200 Rwandan francs weekly, feed her family and meet her household needs, but it was a challenging and unsustainable situation.
+She joined a saving and credit association for financial support and guidance.

 Within the association, Fortune met several members who would turn out to be her new family.
-It was these members that introduced Fortune to cross-border trade, an opportunity that she decided to take up.
-After a year of being and investing in the association, Fortune got her share of financial support worth 46,000 Rwandan francs, which she used partly to clear debts (school fees, medical insurance and household needs).
+They introduced Fortune to cross-border trade, an opportunity that she decided to take up.
+After a year of investing in the association, Fortune received her share of financial support worth 46,000 Rwandan francs, which she used partly to clear debts such as school fees, medical insurance and household needs.
 She used the remaining money as initial capital for her new cross-border trade work.

 Building an enterprise

 She started to cross the border to Bukavu, Democratic Republic of Congo (DRC) to sell vegetables where, despite the language barrier and demanding work, she gained more customers.
 In 2017, Fortune joined Creating Off-farm Rwandan Enterprises (CORE) project from International Alert Rwanda.
 The project boosts the potential of cross-border trade and fosters an environment of entrepreneurship for women and youth in Nyamasheke and Rusizi Districts, thereby increasing their ability to make a living and keep their families safe.